maxpatiiuk/text-hoarder/docs/privacy/README.md

 ## Who is requesting access to your GitHub repository data?

-The Text Hoarder Chrome Extension, developed and maintained by [Max Patiiuk](https://max.patii.uk), requests read and write access to your GitHub repository data.
+The Text Hoarder Browser Extension, developed and maintained by [Max Patiiuk](https://max.patii.uk), requests read and write access to your GitHub repository data.